 Becoming excellent in closing sales is an inside job.
 It begins within you.
-In sales, your personality is more important than your product knowledge.
+In sales, your personality is more important than your product knowledge, especially if you are working a sales job that is remote.
 It is more important than your sales skills.
 It is more important than the product or service that you are selling.
 In fact, your personality determines fully 80 percent of your sales success.

 Take Charge of Your Life

 The biggest mistake you can make is to ever think that you work for anyone but yourself.
 From the time you take your first job until the day you retire, you are self-employed.
 You are the president of your own entrepreneurial corporation, selling your services into the marketplace at the highest price possible.
 You have only one employee—yourself.
 Your job is to sell the highest quality and quantity of your services throughout your working life.

 Think again my friend.
 If you’ve ever applied for a job, been married, went out on a date, raised your kids, started a business, had a garage sale, waited on tables or done any of a thousand other things…you were involved in trying to increase sales.

 Even as a kid, you traded sports cards or bought or sold a bicycle or had a lemonade stand or a paper route.
 Maybe you sold Girl Guide cookies or apples as Boy Scout.
 Whatever you did as a kid, like most people you were exposed to sales at an early age.
 In fact, one of your first sales involved you crying because you were hungry.
 You were obviously pretty convincing because your parents rushed to feed you.

 View Yourself as Self-Employed

 In a study done in New York some years ago, researchers found that the top 3 percent of people in every field looked upon themselves as self-employed.
 They treated the company as if it belonged to them personally.
 They saw themselves as being in charge of every aspect of their lives.
 They took everything that happened to their company personally, exactly as if they owned 100 percent of the stock.